-f The function to minimise: a function object (functor) that should be smooth over the range [min, max], with no maxima occurring in that interval.
+f The function to minimise: a function object (or C++ lambda) that should be smooth over the range [min, max], with no maxima occurring in that interval.

 min The lower endpoint of the range in which to search for the minima.